topher235/banano-tavern/README.md

 * Limiting account creation -- With the possibility of free money comes the opportunity for it to be abused.
 There are ways to limit account creation.
 For example, store the IP address of an account and don't allow more than a number of accounts associated with an IP address.
 * Design -- My design skills have always needed extra work over my code writing.
 The design of this app is simplistic and maybe a bit childish.
 It would be an interesting experience and a bit more realistic to hire a designer and implement their design.
 * Components -- There are a couple places in the code where logic can be off-loaded to a smaller component.
 This is mostly organizational.
+* Reset password -- The site is missing a reset password option.